 In 1890, while living on his father’s place, he and his brother Rudolph built the first (local) sorghum cane mill to cook molasses.
 All the farmers in the community brought their cane to have it cooked into molasses.
 This operation continued at the Peter Jaeger farm until 1915, when the cane mill was moved to Henry Jaeger’s farm.

-Henry and Alvine sold this farm to their youngest son Henry C. and his wife Lillie nee Neumann in 1932.
-Henry C. and Lillie continued to farm and cook molasses and later operated a dairy and grocery store for many years.
-Henry and Alvine lived with Henry C. and Lillie for the rest of their lives.
+Henry and Alvine sold this farm to their youngest son Henry Jr. and his wife Lillie née Neumann in 1932.
+They remained on the land, living with their son and daughter in law.
+Henry Jr. and Lillie continued to farm and cook molasses and later operated a dairy and grocery store for many years.

 Alvine, who was born on February 15, 1872 in Pudewitz Posen, Germany to Gustav and Wilhelmine Tonn, died on March 7, 1936 in Winedale.
 Her granddaughter, Joyce Schkade, recalls leading the procession on foot from the house to the gravesite (about a quarter of a mile).

-In 1939, Henry moved to Port Arthur with Henry C, Lillie, and their four children.
+In 1939, Henry moved to Port Arthur with Henry Jr., Lillie, and their four children.
 He died there in 1943 and is buried with his wife in the Jaeger Witte Cemetery.